 Because appellant's second issue may recur at a retrial, we shall address it.
-He contends that the circuit court "erred by refusing to remove a juror from the jury at the point when the juror admitted that he had read a newspaper article about the appellant's case."
-"By allowing the juror to remain on the jury," he avers, "the court subjected appellant to the risk that the juror would unfairly influence one or more of his fellow jurors by
+He contends that the circuit court "erred by refusing to remove a juror from the jury at the point when the

 In light of our holding that the trial court erred by refusing to respond to the jury's question, we need not reach an issue which was apparently of concern to the jury.
 The testimony of the complainant and appellant regarding the interval between her command to stop and his acquiescence was surprisingly consistent; she said that he stopped after five or ten seconds and he said that he withdrew "without any delay at all."
 Our research reveals a paucity of decisions regarding what constitutes "ample time," as a matter of law for a defendant to terminate an initially consensual sexual encounter once the complainant demands that he stop. cases where the time intervals are five to ten minutes (State v.
 Bunyard, 31 Kan.
 App. at 857, 75 P.3d at 755 (Kan.
 App.
 2003)), four to five minutes (In re John Z., 29 Cal.
 4th 756, 762, 60 P.3d 183, 187 (2003)) or longer, the contention that "a defendant must have a reasonable time" in which to respond to the victim's withdrawal of consent has been dismissed, out of hand, as a matter of law, the court in In re John Z. stating, that the defendant was given "ample time" to withdraw, and that his failure to cease intercourse was not reasonable.
-We have found no decision, however, involving a de minimus time interval, as in the case sub judice.
+We have found no decision, however, involving a de minimis time interval, as in the case sub judice.
 We leave for another day consideration of that issue.